 Employers will be able to claim the Job Retention Bonus after they have filed PAYE for January and payments will be made to employers from February 2021.

 Financial assistance for the self-employed

 Newly self-employed hardship fund

 The Scottish Government have launch a £34m Newly Self-Employed Hardship Fund to support those self-employed workers who do not qualify for the UK Government's Self-Employed Income Support Scheme (see below) primarily because they became self-employed in the 2019/20 tax year.
 The scheme opened for applications at the end of April with the first payment of a £2,000 grant made in early May 2020.

 Self-employed income support scheme (SEISS)

-The payment will be calculate on a self-employed persons average monthly profit/earnings over the past three years based on their tax returns to HMRC.
+The payment will be calculated on a self-employed persons average monthly profit/earnings.
 If you have been self-employed and only submitted tax returns over the past one or two years, then the entitlement will be calculated on an average of those figures.